Last Updated on February, 2023 by Edison

 Common Anxiety Symptoms

-Panic attacks – It’s when you feel terrified, helpless, and you have a powerful urge to leave.
+Panic attacks are when you feel terrified and helpless and have a powerful urge to leave.

-A panic attack is accompanied by symptoms such as difficulty breathing, a pounding or racing heart, feeling weak, feeling hot or cold, chest pain, sweating.
+A panic attack is accompanied by difficulty breathing, a pounding or racing heart, feeling weak, hot or cold, chest pain, and sweating.